ronaldbosma/azure-apim-plantuml/README.md

 ![Legend](./samples/legend.png)

 If you want to exclude certain symbols from the legend, you can do so by setting the corresponding parameter to `false`.
-Here's an example of how to exclude the User and Subscription symbols:
+Here's an example of how to exclude the User and Subscription symbols, and place the legend at the top of the diagram:

 ```
 $ApimSymbolLegend($includeUser=%false(), $includeSubscription=%false(), $alignment="top")